-Geared towards creative professionals who work, play, live in the area, the hotel has been considered something of a creative hub and incubator since its inception.
+Geared towards creative professionals who work, play, and live in Williamsburg, the Wythe Hotel is a creative hub and an incubator of sorts.

-With a hiring philosophy that centred around staffing the hotel with artists and creatives – people who reflected the creative culture of Brooklyn – artist, and New York newcomer (circa 2012), Kimia Ferdowsi Kline took up a job at the front desk of the hotel.
-Two years later, she transitioned into her current role as art curator.
-A helping hand that guests might not expect, Kimia’s role as in-house art curator traverses many terrains, while her work as an artist facilitates a deeper knowledge of and exposure to artists and galleries to note/ watch etc.
+The hotel’s hiring philosophy centres around staffing the hotel with artists and creatives – people who reflect the creative culture of Brooklyn.
+Artist, and New York newcomer (circa 2012), Kimia Ferdowsi Kline took up a job at the front desk of the hotel and two years later transitioned into her current role as art curator, a position which traverses many terrains.

-Serving as a gallery space for locals and guests alike, Kimia walks us through the works hanging from the walls and populating public spaces at the Wythe, provides insight into the world of programming and the benefits of non-traditional art settings.
+Serving as a gallery space for locals and guests alike, below, Kline takes us on a tour of the Wythe.
+Talking us through the works hanging from the walls and populating public spaces, later in this interview Kline also provides insight into the world of programming and the benefits of non-traditional art settings.

 You direct the art programming of Wythe Hotel and curate their private collection.
 What does an average day look like for you?